Description

 Measures:

-H 106 cm
+H 106 cm (42”)

-D 68 cm.
+D 68 cm (27”).

-English Furniture Of The Eighteenth Century, Herbert Cescinsky, George Routledge & Sons (1911) vol. I, p.
+Herbert Cescinsky, English Furniture Of The Eighteenth Century, George Routledge & Sons (1911) vol. I, p.
 81, fig. 105. ”A walnut easy chair” dated 1710.

 Nb.
-A slightly earlier antique walnut and beech wing armchair with contemporary needlework, circa 1710, sold in Christies, Lot 164, October 2015 @ £48,350 -The Property of the Metropolitan Museum of Art.
+A slightly earlier antique walnut and beech wing armchair with contemporary needlework, circa 1710, sold in Christies, lot 164, October 2015 @ £48,350 – The Property of the Metropolitan Museum of Art.

 Sothebys sold a George II needlework-upholstered walnut wing armchair, circa 1730, lot 22, Oct.
 2013 @ £62,900.

-Christies sold a similar Georgian walnut wing chair, lot 50, on 22 May 2019 @ £37,500, with associated 18th century gros- and petit-point needlework, restorations, the back seat rail replaced.
+Christies sold a similar Georgian walnut wing chair, lot 50, on 22 May 2019 @ £37,500, with associated 18th century gros- and petit-point needlework, restorations, and the back seat rail replaced.